jgoodson/scavenger-hunt/.clue-templates/clue04.md

 The second file would overwrite the first, because they have the same name.

+You can also use the `history` command to retrieve the list of commands you have run in the current session.
+Helpful in case you forgot which clues you have done!

 #### Keep Your Options Open ####

 Linux commands often have options that change how they behave.
 For instance,